Fragility of Topology under Electronic Correlations in Iron Chalcogenides: Results

 FTS has the simplest crystal structure among iron-based superconductors (Fig. 1(a)), yet it exhibits diverse phenomena as a function of chalcogen contents, as shown in the sensitively controlled correlated electronic structures~\cite{yi2017role}.
 Non-trivial Z$_2$ topology is a prime example; it arises from a band inversion along the $\Gamma - Z$ direction, leading to an odd-parity occupied band at the Z point, while bands at other time-reversal invariant momenta remain even parity (see Fig. 1(b))~\cite{wang2015topological,zhang2018observation,kim2024orbital}.
 As a result of the band inversion, a Dirac surface state is formed at the $\Gamma$ point (Fig. 1(c)).
 This band inversion is associated with the crossing of the odd-parity $d_{xy}^-$ and even-parity $d_{xz}$ bands near the Fermi level (Fig. 1(d)).
 The odd-parity band is a hybridized state with $d_{xy}^-$ and $p_z$ orbitals~\cite{kim2024orbital}.
 We hereafter define the odd-parity band as the $d_{xy}^-$ band.
 Due to the significant interlayer overlap of $p_z$ orbitals, the odd-parity band is highly dispersive along the $k_z$ direction as illustrated in Fig. 1(d).
 This significant overlap and hybridization make the position of the $d_{xy}^-$ band sensitive to the Se/Te ratio, which allows us to control the topological properties~\cite{wang2015topological,kim2024orbital}.
 With its highly tunable topology and the presence of an OSMP, FTS provides an ideal platform to explore the interplay between electronic correlations and topology.

-To reveal the topological properties of iron chalcogenide superconductors in the strongly correlated limit, we investigated the Dirac surface state using high-resolution laser-based ARPES.
-Figure 2a-d show the laser-based ARPES results near the $\Gamma$ point obtained with selenium contents $x$ of 0.04, 0.09, 0.19, and 0.31, respectively.
+To reveal the topological properties of iron chalcogenide superconductors in the strongly correlated limit, we investigated the Dirac surface state using high-resolution laser-based ARPES (see Supplemental Material (SM) for the experimental geometry and photoemission selection rule~\cite{supple}).
+Figures 2(a-d) show the laser-based ARPES results near the $\Gamma$ point obtained with selenium contents $x$ of 0.04, 0.09, 0.19, and 0.31, respectively.
 The ARPES results reveal that the dopings of $x$ = 0.09, 0.19, and 0.31 show the Dirac surface state (Fig. 2(b-d)), while the doping of $x$ = 0.04 does not show the Dirac surface state (Fig. 2(a)).
+We note that the selenium content $x$ was determined using energy dispersive spectroscopy (see SM for sample characterizations~\cite{supple}).